 Industry experts believe that no company plans for a successor of a device at the same time.
 The success and failure of a device always have a significant impact on the launch of the next device.
 Announcing the successor within just 4 months of the launch of OnePlus 5 clearly indicates how grave the situation with OnePlus 5 was then.

-OnePlus 5 Customers Feel Cheated
+If OnePlus 5 Discontinued, Customers Feel Cheated

 The company launched OnePlus 5 with a price tag of Rs 32,999 (US$500).
 Between June and October, hundreds of thousands of people across the world bought OnePlus 5 device.
 Now as the improved OnePlus 5T is made available for almost at the same price within a span of just 4 months, OnePlus 5 users are crying foul.